 This COP report includes the CSR efforts in the whole BTG group and the supply chain network of the cooperation.
-However some figures and KPI's covers BTG Denmark only.
+Observe in the KPI overview, that a few KPI's covers BTG Denmark only.
 This is clearly described and an expected KPI plan for the affiliates is mentioned when figures are missing.